Unfaithfully Yours (1984 film): Production

-The project to remake Preston Sturges' 1948 film, which was an artistic success but not a financial one, was originally intended for Peter Sellers, before his death in 1980.
+The remake of Preston Sturges' 1948 film, which was an artistic success but not a financial one, was originally intended for Peter Sellers before his death in 1980.

 Reception

 Unfaithfully Yours received generally mixed to negative reviews from critics, and currently holds a 33% "Rotten" approval rating at review aggregator Rotten Tomatoes.
 In spite of the lukewarm critical reception, the film was a minor commercial success.